 - Global PEO: When you work with Globalization Partners, we hire your team through our subsidiary and put them on our payroll.
 You give us all the compliance risk, and we ensure all payroll concerns are timely and legal.

-How to Set Up Venezuela Payroll
+How to Set Up a Payroll in Venezuela

 If you choose to set up a subsidiary in Venezuela before handling payroll, you need to register with various departments and earn permits and licenses.
 This process can be lengthy, especially when you include building an office and setting up a bank account.